zhouwg/DeepSpeech/README.md

 - refine the build system

-- refine the Android examples and validated them in my various phone(Huawei's phone with hisilicon SoC, Xiaomi's phone with latest qcom SoC------Qualcomm SM8650-AB Snapdragon 8 Gen 3 (4 nm))
+- refine the Android examples and validated them in my various phone(Huawei's phone with hisilicon SoC, Xiaomi 14 with latest qcom SoC------Qualcomm SM8650-AB Snapdragon 8 Gen 3 (4 nm))

 The goal of this project is: